 GO: Visit www.bulgarihotels.com for reservations and more information.

 In recent months, there has been much fanfare surrounding Moonrise and its young chef Solemann Haddad.
 Located on the rooftop of Eden House on Sheikh Zayed Road, Moonrise features seasonally changing tasting menus that span Japanese and Middle Eastern flavours, ingredients and cooking techniques.
 Exclusivity is the name of this game, as two seatings accommodating only eight diners are available each night.
-Priced at AED 475 per person, the experience comprises a multi-course menu decided by the chef, with dishes prepared directly at the counter in front of guests.
+The experience comprises a multi-course menu decided by the chef, with dishes prepared directly at the counter in front of guests.

 The Experience by Reif Othman

-Dubai old-timers will remember The Experience by Reif Othman from its days on the upper level of The H Hotel.
-So we’re excited to confirm that TERO Chef’s Table will be making a return later this year at the soon-to-open licensed branch of Reif Japanese Kushiyaki in Dubai Hills.
-Here, cosy apartment-style décor will accommodate chef Reif’s tasting menu for up to twelve diners.
-Once open, the venue can be booked as a private dining room for a group gathering or individual covers.
+Dubai old-timers will remember The Experience by Reif Othman (TERO) from its days on the upper level of The H Hotel.
+So we’re excited to confirm that TERO Chef’s Table is now back at the licensed branch of Reif Japanese Kushiyaki in Dubai Hills Business Park.
+Here, cosy décor accommodates chef Reif’s tasting menu for up to twelve diners.
+The 12-seat venue can be booked as a private dining room for a group gathering or individual covers.

 GO: Follow @terobyreif on Instagram for more information.